rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part04/README.md

 We set the identity to 1 and the accumulator to multiplication.
 In many cases, the identity isn’t really necessary, so Java lets us omit it.
-When you don’t specify an identity, an Optional is returned because there might not be any data.
-There are three choices for what is in the Optional:
+When you don’t specify an identity, an `Optional` is returned because there might not be any data.
+There are three choices for what is in the `Optional`:

-- If the stream is empty, an empty Optional is returned.
+- If the stream is empty, an empty `Optional` is returned.
 - If the stream has one element, it is returned.
 - If the stream has multiple elements, the accumulator is applied to combine them.